 Diggin' It: Downtown Garden Escapes

-Lunch date, garden party, solo respite—these 5 outdoor spots have your alfresco needs covered.
+Lunch date, garden party, solo respite—these 5 outdoor spots have your alfresco needs covered this spring.

 Taking up an entire corner of a city block, the 6 & B Community Garden is lush, green and bustling with activity.
 Once a grimy part of the city frequented mostly by artists and musicians who were attracted by the promise of low rent, the East Village began to take a different shape in the early ’80s.
 Originally a vacant lot on the verge of becoming a parking lot, residents of Sixth Street went to their community board to voice their support for creating a garden.
 Once the garden was approved, residents went to work planting shrubs and trees and turned their garden into an anchor for NYC’s network of community gardens that began to spring up during this time period.
 Over time, the garden became a center for film screenings, performances, craft programs and various events that reflect the neighborhood feel of this big city garden.
 Community members work together to grow vegetables, herbs and flowers in raised soil beds.
 If you’re looking for some genuine community, this garden is a must.